sarpel/minimax_gnerator/docs/augmentation.md

 # Augmentation Guide

+**Current Status**: Augmentation features are planned but not yet implemented in Phase 1A.

 Augmentation is the process of adding noise, reverb, and other effects to your clean audio samples.
-This is **critical** for training a robust wake word model that works in the real world.
+This will be **critical** for training a robust wake word model that works in the real world.

 ## Why Augment?